encode/django-rest-framework/docs/api-guide/testing.md

 # RequestsClient

 REST framework also includes a client for interacting with your application using the popular Python library, `requests`.
+This may be useful if:

+* You are expecting to interface with the API primarily from another Python service, and want to test the service at the same level as the client will see.
+* You want to write tests in such a way that they can also be run against a staging or live environment.
+(See "Live tests" below.)

 This exposes exactly the same interface as if you were using a requests session directly.